syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 {% endhighlight %}

 >**NOTE: In this example, “PivotGridDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “RelationalService” indicates the name of the WCF service created.
-Now, PivotGrid will be rendered with Sales Amount over a set of products across different customer geographic locations.**
+Now, PivotGrid is rendered with Sales Amount over a set of products across different customer geographic locations.**

 {% include image.html url="/js/PivotGrid/DataBinding_images/RelationalBinding.png" %}